carlosjennings1991/RealEstate_Assumptions/README.md

 <img src="https://github.com/carlosjennings1991/RealEstate_Assumptions/blob/main/Previous_Purchase_Price.png">

 The above chart shows the sharpest distinction of all the metrics.
 While the difference in mean previous purchase price is substantial, about $370k, a significant chunk of non-sellers paid <b>far below</b> the mean purchase price.

+There is an interesting California-specific reason for this - Prop 13.
+Prop 13, which passed in the 1970's, basically freezes the property taxes an owner pays to the rate they paid when they purchased the property.
+So if you bought your home in 1977, your property taxes have barely increased, <i>despite</i> massive increases in property values.
+Secondly, you can gift the property to your children and <i>they</i> would pay the same amount in property taxes as when you initially bought the property.